PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Introduction to Machine Learning/SupervisedAndUnsupervisedLearning.md

 One of the simpler patterns that machine learning algorithms try to exploit is the correlation.
 A correlation coefficient tells you something about how "the variables move together" i.e. does one variable change(increase/decrease) when the other variable changes (increases/decreases).
 For example, if you have a dataset of the number of hours a student studies and the final exam score, you can plot the data on a graph and see if there is a correlation between the number of hours studied and the final exam score.
 If there is a strong correlation, then you can use this pattern to predict the final exam score of a student based on the number of hours they study.
 This would still be an example of machine learning, but it would be a very simple example.

 :pencil: Q9.
 What is a correlation coefficient?
 What does it tell you about the relationship between two variables? <br>
 :pencil: Q10.
 Note down your high score in the [Guess the correlation](http://guessthecorrelation.com/) **in your mentor channel on teams**.
-Create a leaderboard and see who can get the highest score.
+Create a leaderboard and let's see who can get the highest score.

 ## Next up!